 I really love how these Chocolate Drizzled Cookie Sticks came out and just how fun and festive they can be!
 They start with an easy rolled chocolate cookie, cut, baked, then drizzle on some melted milk chocolate, toss on some sprinkles and you’re done!
 A simple treat to impress.

 Thanks so much Betsy for inviting me over to Java Cupcake, and I hope you guys enjoyed my post!
 If you guys want to head on over and say hello over at my place I would love to have you – you can never have too many buttercream loving friends!

-Chocolate Drizzled Cookie Sticks
+Chocolate Drizzled Cookie Bars

 - Preheat oven to 350 degrees.
 In a small mixing bowl whisk together flour, cocoa powder, and baking powder.
 Set aside.

 - Chop up cold butter into little chunks.
 Place in bowl of electric mixer and cream on medium until light and fluffy.
 Add in sugar and whip until fully combined.

 - Add in egg, beat, then add in vanilla, beat.
 Slowly add in flour mixture and mix until dough has formed into one large chunk.
 (Dough will be crumbly at first, keep mixing!
 If needed remove from mixture and work together with hands just a bit)